ADGEfficiency/programming-resources/data-science/readme.md

  A way that allows for autonomy in roles, true ownership all the way into production, and accountability for output.

  Engineers should not write ETL.
 For the love of everything sacred and holy in the profession, this should not be a dedicated or specialized role.
-There is nothing more soul sucking than writing, maintaining, modifying, and supporting ETL to produce data that you yourself never get to use or consume.Instea
+There is nothing more soul sucking than writing, maintaining, modifying, and supporting ETL to produce data that you yourself never get to use or consume.Instead

  d, give people end-to-end ownership of the work they produce (autonomy).
 In the case of data scientists, that means ownership of the ETL.
 It also means ownership of the analysis of the data and the outcome of the data science.
 The best-case outcome of many efforts of data scientists is an artifact meant for a machine consumer, not a human one.
 Rather than a report, dashboard, or PowerPoint presentation, it is some sort of algorithm or API that is integrated into the engineering stack – something that fundamentally changes the operation of the business.
 Autonomy means the data scientists own that code as well.
 All the way into production.
 They should be able to develop and deploy it without asking the permission of engineers, be accountable for support, be held to performance, latency, and SLA requirements, etc.T